Medieval Islam: origins (sticky)

 In 1507, 19 year old Ismail started replacing Kizilbash ministers with Iranian (Persian, not Turkish) ones.
 He felt the Kizilbash who had installed him were too powerful.
 Now that Iran was entirely Safavid Shi’ite, the Kizilbash were not special.
 Their religious identity became that of the whole nation.
 Ismail made no exceptions: when he conquered the territory of always-Sunni Baghdad, he smashed the tombs of the Abbasid Caliphs and some Sunni Imams.
 By 1510, he ruled Armenia, Iraq, Iran, eastern Turkey, parts of Georgia, Kurdistan, and the Uzbek area of Samarkand.
 He must have permitted historical Christians to retain their religion as dhimmis paying extra tax, while he enforced Safavid Twelver Shi’ism on Muslims.

+Before they could get very far in the modernizing project, the Ottomans challenged the Shah.
 In 1511, a pro-Safavid uprising among Ottoman subjects in eastern Turkey led the Ottoman Sultan Selim, son of Bayezid II, to move against Ismail.
 In 1514, the Ottoman and Safavid forces fought the first battle of what became a 40-year power struggle over eastern Turkey and Mesopotamia.

-Ismail’s forces were doing well against others who did not have gunpowder, but in the Battle of Çaldiran, they lost badly to the gun-firing Ottomans.
+In the Battle of Çaldiran, the Shah’s forces lost badly to the gun-firing Ottomans.
 The Persian horses were not trained to hear gunshots, so they panicked badly, contributing to the loss.
 Ismail was wounded, and his wives were captured.
 The Safavid Shi’ites were shocked to see their Murshid actually lose a battle, and probably Ismail himself was shocked and demoralized, having been raised to see his victory as inevitable.
-Sultan Selim entered Tabriz, Ismail’s capital, in triumph.
-He could have smashed and ended the Savavid project, but he received word of an uprising in Ottoman lands, so he retreated as quickly as possible.

 Posted in Islam History F: the Ottomans | Comments Off on Gunpowder Empires, 1501-1524